Roof Depreciation: Understanding Its Impact and Maintenance Tips

-The roof of your house is one of its most critical components, providing protection against the elements and preserving the integrity of the entire structure.
-However, over time, roofs inevitably experience wear and tear, leading to depreciation.
+Preserving the integrity of your roof is crucial for maintaining the overall structure of your home.
+However, over time, roofs inevitably experience wear and tear, leading to roof depreciation.
 This can have a serious impact on your home, including:

 - Decreased home value